2022–23 Bashundhara Kings season

-The 2022–23 season was the Bashundhara Kings's 10th competitive professional season since its creation in 2013, and 5th consecutive season in Bangladesh Premier League, country's top tier football league.
-In addition to domestic league, Bashundhara Kings participated on this season's edition of the Federation Cup and Independence Cup.
-This season were covered period from October 2022 to 22 July 2023.
-This season didn't include any AFC competitions as the Asian club competitions switched to two-year (autumn-to-spring) schedule from 2023.
+The 2022–23 season was the Bashundhara Kings's 10th competitive professional season since its creation in 2013, and 5th consecutive season in the Bangladesh Premier League, the country's top-tier football league.
+In addition to the domestic league, Bashundhara Kings participated in this season's edition of the Federation Cup and Independence Cup.
+This season covered the period from October 2022 to 22 July 2023.
+This season didn't include any AFC competitions, as the Asian club competitions switched to a two-year (autumn-to-spring) schedule from 2023.